Booster seats - are you breaking the law?

 Top five high-backed booster seats

-On a budget?
-This high-backed booster seat is among the cheapest Best Buy Group 2/3 car seats currently available.
+This car seat has no major weaknesses and is among the cheapest Best Buy Group 2/3 car seats currently available.
 The level of overall crash protection is good, and it's straightforward to install and easy to use.
-Plus you can adapt it to comfortably fit your growing child, so it more than earns a place in our current Top 5 for 2018.
-It's designed to grow with your child, and uses Isofix connectors to securely attach it to your car.
-Read our full test review for more details.
+You can adapt it to comfortably fit your growing child and the Isofix connectors allow you to securely attach it to your car, even when it's not in use.

 How Which? tests child car seats